loftwah/linux-for-pirates/README.md

 JavaScript is also an object-oriented programming language, meaning that it is based on the concept of "objects" that have properties and methods.
 These objects can be used to represent real-world concepts, such as a person or a car, and can be manipulated and controlled using the JavaScript language.

 I hope that helps ye get a better understanding of JavaScript, matey!
 If ye have any more questions, don't hesitate to ask.

-### JSON

-JSON (JavaScript Object Notation) is a secret code that pirates use to store and share information about their treasure, their crew, and their adventures on the high seas.

-JSON is a lightweight, text-based data interchange format that is used to transmit data between a server and a client, or between different systems.
-It is based on the JavaScript programming language, but can be used with many other programming languages as well.

-JSON is a popular choice for storing and exchanging data because it is easy for humans to read and write, and it is easy for computers to parse and generate.
-It is often used to send data from a server to a web page, or to store data in a NoSQL database, such as MongoDB.

-To use JSON, you need to understand its syntax, which is based on key-value pairs and lists of values.
-A key-value pair consists of a unique key and a value, separated by a colon.
-A list of values is an ordered collection of values, separated by commas and enclosed in square brackets.

-JSON is a powerful and flexible tool that is widely used in modern web development, and is an important part of a pirate's arsenal.
-Arrr!

 ### Kubernetes